Perm refinery: History

+Construction

 Plans for the construction of a new oil refinery in its present location were approved by the Council of Ministers of the Soviet Union on September 1, 1949, who also approved similar plans for new refineries in the cities of Ufa, Kuybyshev, Orsk, Gorky, Grozny, Ryazan, Stalingrad and Baku.
 An area of wasteland near the city of Molotov, which would change its name to Perm in 1958, was chosen for its strategic location near the Trans-Siberian Railway and the Kama River.
 The refinery broke ground two years later in January 1951 and was designated as a shock construction project, with 900 members of Komsomol arriving from the North Caucasus to work on the site.
 The majority of construction works were completed by local workers, alongside prisoners from gulags and foreign labor from China.
 The initial phase of construction was completed seven years later, with production commencing at the new refinery in November 1958.

 By the end of 1958, the refinery was connected to a 448 km pipeline to Almetyevsk in Tatarstan, in addition to a 17 km tram line linking the refinery to the center of the city of Perm.
 At this time, production at the refinery was limited to kerosene, diesel, gasoline and fuel oil, although construction of new facilities at the complex continued.
 Within five years of starting operations, production of refined products at the site had doubled, and by the mid-1960s there were thirty different installations at the refinery.
 This included an additional 70 km pipeline linking the refinery to the Yarino-Kamennolozhskoye oilfield, catalytic reformation units and facilities to produce bitumen, paraffin and low-sulfur fuels.